-Jean Duncan, who has been working with the Living Field over the last two years, will collaborate in 2014/2015 on designs and downloadable educational material to celebrate 10 years of the Living Field Garden.
-Examples at Anniversary Designs and Sketches.
+Jean Duncan, who has been working with the Living Field over the last four years, collaborated in 2014/2015 on designs and downloadable educational material to celebrate 10 years of the Living Field Garden – examples at Anniversary Designs and Sketches.
 She also worked with several Hutton scientists on The Beauty of Roots exhibition, and most recently with Pete Iannetta on material for conferences on native seed and legumes.

 Visit Jean’s own web page.